naveinaustin/android/README.md

 ### 3. Starbuzz
     An app showing the food available and details of the item clicked.
     It is a demonstration of how to use lists with different activities.
+    It has two implementations.
+One using a simple array to retrieve data.
+The second uses the database to retrieve and store data.

 ### 4. Workout
     An app shows the different workout options.
 Clicking on anyone shows what are the exercises that